Bryan Adams – When You’re Gone (Feat. Melanie C)

 The summer of 1997 saw Spice Girls fans eagerly guzzling 6½ litres of Pepsi to obtain the exclusive promotional single ‘Step To Me’.

-Billie Piper’s comeback needed to be a Britney-beater: bigger, bolder and better than anything preceding it.
-‘Day & Night’ did all of that and so much more
+Billie Piper’s comeback needed to be bigger, bolder and better than anything she’d released before.
+Fortunately, ‘Day & Night’ did just that.

 With a rocket shoved up its arse, ‘You’ was elevated from an unremarkable album track into one of S Club 7’s most brilliant singles.